Close

 Who Makes Up the Student Body?

-Based on the affinity diagram data, four personas were developed to help us understand the users and guide design decisions.
-These personas are a representation of the department's student body.
+Based on the key themes identified during data analysis, we developed four personas to better understand the users and inform our design decisions.
+These personas represent the diverse segments of the department’s student body.

 User Journeys